Beowulf (2007 film): Animation and visual effects

 Other elements of the film were borrowed from that of others created by Imageworks: Spider-Man 3 lent the lighting techniques it used and the fluid engine present in the Sandman, while the waves of the ocean and the cave of Grendel's mother were modeled after the wave fluid engine used in Surf's Up.
 The 2007 film Ghost Rider lent Beowulf the fluid engine that was used to model the movements of protagonist Johnny Blaze.
 Jerome Chen worked to process large crowd scenes as early as possible, as additional time would be needed to process these scenes in particular.
 As a result, the film's development team designed a priority scale and incorporated it into their processors so graphic artists would be able to work with the scenes when they arrived.

 So much data was produced in the course of the creation of the film, the studio was forced to upgrade all of its processors to multicore versions, which run quicker and more efficiently.
 The creation of additional rendering nodes throughout Culver City, California was necessitated by the movie's production.
 Mark Vulcano, who had previously worked on VeggieTales and Monster House, served as Senior Character Animator for the film.

 In designing the dragon, production designer Doug Chiang wanted to create something unique in film.
 The designers looked at bats and flying squirrels for inspiration, and also designed its tail to allow underwater propulsion.
 As the beast is Beowulf's son with Grendel's mother, elements such as Winstone's eyes and cheekbone structure were incorporated into its look.
 The three primary monsters in the film share a golden color scheme, because they are all related.
 Grendel has patches of gold skin, but because of his torment, he has shed much of his scales and exposed his internal workings.
 He still had to resemble Crispin Glover though: the animators decided to adapt Glover's own parted hairstyle to Grendel, albeit with bald patches.

 Zemeckis insisted that the character Beowulf resemble depictions of Jesus, believing that a correlation could be made between Christ's face and a universally accepted appeal.
-Zemeckis used Alan Ritchson for the physical model, facial image and movement for the title character of Beowulf.
+Zemeckis used Alan Ritchson for the body model for the title character of Beowulf.
 Avary had the idea to make Beowulf fight Grendel naked as a reference to Richard Corben's comic book Den, while also taking inspiration from legendary berserkers, who purportedly fought in battles while naked.

 Music

-The music for Beowulf was composed and conducted by Alan Silvestri.
+The music for Beowulf was composed and conducted by Alan Silvestri and performed by the Hollywood Studio Symphony.
 A soundtrack was released November 20, 2007.
 Silvestri was largely responsible for the production of the soundtrack album, although actresses Robin Wright Penn and Idina Menzel performed several songs in the soundtrack's score.